9 ways to help you find the right career path

-Shell offers a formal mentoring programme to all its employees and encourages informal mentoring as well.
+Shell offers a formal mentoring program to all its employees and encourages informal mentoring as well.

 A mentor won’t tell you what to do or how to do it.
 Generally, a mentor is someone who is not directly related to the job you are doing today so that they can neutrally act as a coach and a sounding board, focused on providing you with the support you need to think through concerns or challenges and to maximize opportunities that come your way.

-Shell recognises the invaluable role that mentors play in taking careers to the next level
+Shell recognizes the invaluable role that mentors play in taking careers to the next level

 Shell also invests in Mentoring Circles for common topics such as career challenges for working mums, personal development planning, and leadership challenges to name just a few.
 Mentoring circles are not just a great way to discuss challenges with like-minded people – they’re a great way to network as well.